Self-regulation theory

 Self-regulation theory (SRT) is a system of conscious, personal management that involves the process of guiding one's own thoughts, behaviors and feelings to reach goals.
 Self-regulation consists of several stages.
-In the stages individuals must function as contributors to their own motivation, behavior, and development within a network of reciprocally interacting influences.
+In the stages, each individual must function as a contributor to their own motivation, behavior, and development within a network of reciprocally interacting influences.

 Roy Baumeister, one of the leading social psychologists who have studied self-regulation, claims it has four components: standards of desirable behavior, motivation to meet standards, monitoring of situations and thoughts that precede breaking said standards and lastly, willpower.
 Baumeister along with other colleagues developed three models of self-regulation designed to explain its cognitive accessibility: self-regulation as a knowledge structure, strength, or skill.
 Studies have been conducted to determine that the strength model is generally supported, because it is a limited resource in the brain and only a given amount of self-regulation can occur until that resource is depleted.